danielpancake/soviet-recipes-data-wrangling-and-visualisation/readme.md

                     "recipe_name": {
                         "ingredients": [
                             "ingredient_1", "ingredient_2", "ingredient_3"
-                            // ^ it's really a combination of ingredient and its quantity ],
+                        ],
                     }
                 }
             }
         }
         ```

+        Ingredients are really a combination of ingredient name, its quantity, and its unit of measurement.

         To scrape raw data with nested structure, run: